connormcgarr/AES_Encrypted_Client_Server/README.md

-C socket programming client/server model that implements pattern matching to check for strings in a file via AES encrypted communications.
+C socket programming client/server model that implements pattern matching to check for strings in a hard coded file on the server side via AES encrypted communications.
 MISRA compliant.
 HOW TO USE:
 cd client_server
 cd client